knjo/Graph_mining/README.md

 # Graph_mining

-all hw, projects are based on Stock
+All HW, projects are about Stock

 ---
 ## HW1 for powerlog plot
+  price fluctuation and number